AMCOOK/lobsterCatch/README.md

-# LobsterCatch
+# lobsterCatch
-The second version of LobsterCatch package
+Updating the lobster Catch package to include new theory and analyses.